SmartBear/java-patterns/README.md

 This a little collection of useful patterns in code.
 The idea is that no documentation can replace running code when it comes to explaining programming concepts.

 Don't be shy!
-Commit more cool code!
+Commit more awesome code!